orbitalchicken/Roadmap/Postponed.md

         Is the speed (not acceleration) of the mouse pointer finally changable via the settings?
 This did not work for years now

     applets:
+        menu: bring back category hover delay option
         menu: doesn't listen to menu changes outside /usr/share/applications? install shotwell for instance (uses /usr/share/menu)
         menu: keywords (for searching) aren't l10n'd
         menu: Even after setting org.cinnamon.desktop.lockdown.disable-lock-screen to true, the lock button still appears on cinnamon menu applet...
         menu: When creating a new menu item the icon does not appear.
 It is ok in the menu editor.
         menu: recent icon is different than in nemo sidebar
+        sound: I have a problem when i start Spotify from the sound icon Cinnamon crash.
+When i open it in the menu it works.
+I didnt have that problem with Mint 18.0
         sound: align close/raise buttons to the right
         show-desktop: add the ability to DND to desktop by hovering with a file on the applet.